 Without the other, we don’t know who we are; we lose our identity.
 The other becomes a mirror and we can see our faces in it.

 Without the other, we are suddenly thrown to ourselves.
 Great discomfort and inconvenience arise, because we don’t know who we are.
 When we are alone we are in very strange company, very embarrassing company.
 We don’t know with who we are.

-Deep down there is an abyss. undefinable.
-There is an abyss. emptiness.
+Deep down there is an abyss; undefinable.
+There is an abyss, an emptiness.
 You start merging into that.
 It creates fear.
 You become frightened.
 You want to rush towards the other.
 The other helps you to hang out; the other helps you to remain out.
 When there is nobody, you are simply left with your emptiness.

 Aloneness is Your Nature